SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 When calling an asynchronous method, execution suspends until that method returns.
-To mark the possible suspension point, you write ``await`` in front of the function call.
+You write ``await`` in front of the call to mark the possible suspension point.
 This is like how you write ``try`` when calling a throwing function, to mark the possible change to the program's flow if there's an error.
 Inside an asynchronous method,